Molly has three types of satellite communication, each with its own features and benefits. Let’s get into the details of each of these.

-Molly is old school, with an Inmarsat based Sat Phone.
-Inmarsat actually put its first satellite into orbit in 1976, although the current generation of satellites is from the mid 2000’s.
-We have owned our Sat Phone for many years, but with Molly we made some significant improvements.
-On our previous trip the Sat Phone was hidden away, to be used when it was needed.
-This approach meant it was used only for making outbound calls.
+Molly is old school, with an Inmarsat based Satellite Phone.
+How old school?
+Well, Inmarsat put its first satellite into orbit in 1976, although the current generation of satellites is from the mid 2000’s.
+We have owned our Satellite Phone for many years and it has travelled half around the world with us.
+With Molly we made some significant improvements with a more permanent solution.
+On our previous overland trip, the Sat Phone was hidden away, only to be pulled out and used when it was needed.
+This approach was fine, but meant it was used only for making outbound calls.

-In Molly the Sat Phone is permanently mounted in the docking station with a connection to a high quality external satellite antenna, mounted high on the roof with good visibility of the skies.
-This new arrangement provides better connection to the Inmarsat network, but more importantly, is powered on whenever we want.
-This always-on approach means we are constantly confirming that we can register with the Satellite network, and, also means others can calls us.
-We are currently subscribed to the cheapest, low-call-volume monthly plan we can find – which is a good solution for us – in the rare event we have to make emergency calls.
+In Molly the Sat Phone is permanently mounted in the docking station with a connection to an external satellite antenna, mounted high on the roof with good visibility of the skies.
+This new arrangement provides better connection to the Inmarsat network, but more importantly, the Sat Phone is now also powered on.
+This always-on approach means we are constantly confirming that we can register with the Satellite network, we know the phone battery is always fully charged, and most importantly, means others can calls us.
+We are currently subscribed to the cheapest, low-call-volume monthly plan we can find – which is a good solution for us.
+Essentially the Sat Phone is an emergency only option.

 Tracking via SPOT

 SPOT is our vehicle tracking device, connected to a satellite service based on the Globalstar network.
 This means Molly’s movements are constantly being tracked in real-time.
 When the device detects movement it sends a short message every 10 minutes with its current location to the Globalstar network.
 Our SPOT device is the Trace model, which is a one-way tracking device, and can only transmit tracking points up to the satellites.
 It is not possible to receive messages (at least not messages we can see).